FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 ## Popular Portable Build Systems

-Free software is often written in C or C++, and these often use portable build systems to make them portable across platforms. *Autotools* is one example of such a build system; it comprises *Autoconf, Automake, Libtool, and Gettext*.
+Free software is often written in C or C++ and these often use portable build systems to make them portable across platforms. *Autotools* is one example of such a build system.
+It comprises *Autoconf, Automake, Libtool, and Gettext*.
 (Cmake is an alternative build system.)

 With these build tools, they must be used to generate the Makefile and other required source files first.
 The program can then be built using *make; make install*.